growerp/growerp/flutter/packages/health/README.md

-# GrowERP Flutter ERP Admin App.
+# GrowERP Flutter ERP Health App.

-This is the admin app, showing the capabilities of the growerp application.

-check the readme at  https://github.com/growerp/growerp for more information.
+This the health app with an optional interface to the openMRS system

+users which registers at this app will also be registered in the openMRS system
+when: secondary backend is defined in the organization app